 Step 3: Washing Maschine

-Afterward, place your curtains in the washing machine on the cold setting.
-Bed bug feces are an organic material—that means it’s best to avoid the heat altogether, as it will only set the stains into your fabric.
+Afterward, place your curtains in the washing machine in a cold setting.
+Bed bug feces are an organic material—which means it’s best to avoid the heat altogether, as it will only set the stains into your fabric.

 Step 4: Additional Tips